lucianonooijen/Personal-Website/assets/blocks/experience.md

 _06/2020 - 11/2021_ ~ **Partner and techlead (part-time)**

-- Startup for supporting mourners cope with their losses through various ways, investor through Bytecode
+- Startup for changing how society deals with mourning, investor through Bytecode
 - Development of the custom backend application, written in Go, with PostgreSQL database
 - Leading development of the mobile application in React/Typescript/Expo
 - Software architecture and infrastructure setup, deployment automation